LOUPE-PIT/back-end/README.md

 The Logging Service is responsible for logging all actions done to a object made by students.
 When the student makes a change to the object, which he/she is working on, it will be logged.
 Note that these logs are text, like: User A did X

 ### Synchronisation Service
 The Synchronisation Service is responsible for syncing the object state, between all connected clients.
-It sends transformations, containing x,y,z or rotation values.
-The transformations are also sent to the Log Service, to be logged with the performed action.
+It sends transformations, containing x,y,z, state or rotation values.
+The transformations are also sent to the Log Service, to be logged with the performed action this event is sent using gRPC.

 ### User Service
 The User Service is responsible for all user data and actions (CRUD).

+### Authentication Service
+The Microsoft authentications which is still a work in progress and not integrated with the React application.

 ### Object Service
 The Object Service is still a work in progress.
 Ultimately the Object Service should be used for uploading and managing the different 3D objects that will be used for lessons/assignments.

 ## Installation of the project
 To fully use this project, all services need to be running.
+This can be done either through your IDE for development or through the docker-compose file.
+For credentials to the container registry and other information, please refer to the [Trello board](https://trello.com/b/RDldlSvD/loupe-back-end).
+You can find all credentials plus a roadmap in that Trello board, all open issues on this board should be ignored.
+For open issues refer to the github project board.
 To start working with this project:
 - Clone the repository to your device
 - Make sure you are on the S6_VJ2023.dev branch.